3 Home Menu

 The Home or main menu of the AeroGCS software has different functions to navigate through.

-Home is available on the landing page for any user, once he logs in to the AeroGCS.
+Home menu is available on the landing page for any user, once he logs in to the AeroGCS KEA.
 Home menu provides various options which are discussed in the further discussion.

 This AeroMegh login functionality allows users to add an AeroMegh account.
-Users can able to add AeroMegh account by filling in the proper information
+Users can add AeroMegh account by filling in the proper information such as user name and password.
+Click on "Add Acount" button to add the account on AeroMegh.

 AeroGCS system users can change the Theme from here.
 The default Theme for system users is a "Light" theme.
 From this, you can change the Theme to "Dark".
 Restart the application to reflect the change in the theme.
 The application needs to restart for the changed theme to appear.